 One evening, while I was sitting alone, sipping coffee and reading about terror-stricken Muslim countries, my mind wished for a break and heart for some peace.
 I looked outside the adjacent window, facing the street and the park across it.
-It had turned cloudy and the sky was colorful with shades of blue, gray and pink.
+It had turned cloudy and the sky was colourful with shades of blue, grey and pink.
 Towards the west were hues of orange scattering around the setting sun.
 Trees were dancing in tandem with the cool wind and in between were the vermillion rays flickering.

 The park was bustling with people of all ages.
-Majority of them being children, playing and swinging around, all clad in colorful clothes and looking like flowers in between the greens from that distance.
-I was lured enough to walk out and cherish the beautiful evening instead of sitting inside and sinking in the emptiness.
+Majority of them being children, playing and swinging around, all clad in colourful clothes and looking like flowers in between the greens from that distance.
+I was lured enough to walk out and cherish the beautiful evening instead of sitting inside and sinking into the emptiness.
 I walked out and let my awareness infuse with the freshness and delight of the moment.

 Walking towards the park, I saw an aged couple, probably in their late 70s, sharing some joke and laughing.
 The female was blushing and looking on the other side while her husband was smiling and slowly removing the tresses falling on her face.
 I could not help but smile at the sweetness of that sight.
 And my belief in the grace of that grey-haired age grew only stronger.
 Since, by then, you have lived a major part of your life, experienced changes, seen ups and downs, fulfilled responsibilities, have no desires but love, there comes a content and innocence only children can have.
 No wonder people often compare childhood with old age.

 On moving ahead, I was closer to the euphoric kids who looked curious and frolicsome.
 A little girl of about 5 was telling her friends about a month old new canine member in her family.
-The children skirting her were listening to her with a lot of wonder, mouths open in awe and eyebrows pointing like a mountain peak… sheer innocence !
+The children skirting her were listening to her with a lot of wonder, mouths open in awe and eyebrows pointing like a mountain peak… sheer innocence!

 Walking further, I saw a young lady sitting on a bench and watching the kids playing nearby.
-From her adoring blaze it was apparent that she was the mother of one of those kids on swing.
+From her adoring blaze, it was apparent that she was the mother of one of those kids on the swing.
 That veritable intrinsic smile, which is specially gifted to mothers; mothers who can’t stop admiring their little bundles of pleasure.